Ed1s0nZ/Ed1s0nZ/README.md

 <!--
 ![Github Stats](https://github-readme-stats.vercel.app/api?username=Ed1s0nZ&show_icons=true&theme=dark&count_private=true)
+- 🔭 I’m  working hard to become a full-stack engineer.
 **Ed1s0nZ/Ed1s0nZ** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started: